LChristopherJ/rocking-paper-scissors/README.md

 black ,red ,orange and white

 ## heading
-Two very contrasting colors ,red for the text and black for the background all on the white base of the browser page.
+Two very contrasting colors ,red for the background and yellow for the text all on

+the white wall background of the browser page.

-Again black and red for the Rules ,choices ,and results of each game but reversed the colors , black text on a red background.
+Again red and yellow for the Rules ,choices ,and red for results of each game

 ## Fonts
-I used PT serifs the main font  and sans-serif as backup.
+I used 'Josefin Sans' as the main font  and sans-serif as backup.

 # Technologies used